vsheg/intermediate-ml/content/7-bayesian/index.typ

   f(bold(x)|y, Theta) := sum_(n=1)^N_y w_(n|y) dot f_n (bold(x) | bold(mu)_(n|y), Sigma_(n|y))
 $

+#margin[
+  GMMs provide a way to model complex data distributions by combining multiple Gaussian components.
+This makes them more flexible than single-distribution models, allowing them to capture multimodal class distributions and complex cluster shapes.
+]

 All features are assumed independent, so all covariance matrices are diagonal.
 Multivariate Gaussian densities can be represented as products of one-dimensional densities:

 $